danielneil/ELK/README.md

 # ELK

-Simple instance of an ELK setup running on Rocky Linux.
+Simple instance of an ELK running on Rocky Linux.
+Uses Metricbeat to display the metrics of the localhost in Kibana.

 # Setup